Mahdi-Moosa/OOP_Tutorial_forBiologists/readme.md

 * **Carbohydrates**: Carbohydrates have names and sequences.
 * **Proteins**: In addition to names and sequences, proteins can be mutated.
 * **Nucleic Acids**: In addition to (properties shared with proteins - names, sequences, mutations), nucleic acids can also be translated.

+Our tutorial is based on the aforementioned insights.
+We will implement a base-class for Biomolecules.
+Carbohydrates and Proteins classes will inherit from the Biomolecules base-classes.
+For proteins, we will add a method to mutate protein sequences.
+Then, we will implement NucleicAcids class by inheriting from the Protein class (this means nucleic acids will also have the capacity to mutate).
+Finally, NucleicAcids should have the method to translate into a protein sequence.
+I have not yet implemented the translate feature, it is just shown as a pseudocode.